Originate/exosphere/tutorial/part_2/05_web_server.md

   In this case the server signals that by printing `Todo web server listening on port 3000` on the console.
-  The __online-text__ section tells Exosphere that to wait for this string before it starts routing requests to the web server.
+  The __online-text__ section tells Exosphere what console output indicates that the web server has successfully booted up.
+  Exosphere only sends traffic to fully available instances.
 * The __messages__ section lists all the messages that this service will send and receive.
   Exosphere needs this information in order to automatically subscribe the service to these messages.